 Not long after I started teaching (20-plus years ago!)
 I decided to expand my horizons and began the study of Tribal Bellydance via DVD, as that was the only method available to me at the time.
 Eagerly learning to dance for the first time many years ago at the University of Washington in Seattle, I was very tuned into the US West Coast style of dance and Paulette’s format appealed to me.
 Several years later I was fortunate to attend my first in-person workshop with Paulette in Florida and was astounded that I could truly do this dance.
 This revelation led to many trips to Oregon to study directly with Paulette, and in 2009 I became one of the earliest certified GCTB teachers outside of Portland.
 In my journeys, I met amazing people and could not help but be impressed by the devotion of dancers from all over the world.

-Now after much more study, certifications and hard work, I am so happy to be able to share this fabulous dance with incredible women through multiple levels of weekly classes as well as through workshops that connect even more dancers in my role as Director of Caravan Project Florida.
-I have been blessed to contribute to our community in many capacities including instructor at Tribal festivals, and having previously sponsored many events myself, I was extremely honored to be asked to host the 2017 GCTB Tribal Quest Summit.
+Now after much more study, certifications and hard work, I am so happy to be able to share this fabulous dance with incredible women through multiple levels of weekly classes as well as through workshops that connect even more dancers in my role as Director of Caravan Project SW Florida.
+I have been blessed to contribute to our community in many capacities including instructor at Tribal festivals, and having previously sponsored many events myself, I was extremely honored to be asked to host the 2017 GCTB Tribal Quest Summit in Florida, and then help organize the 2019 Summit in Hawaii.
 What an amazing experience, getting to re-connect with many dancers from around the globe and meeting new ones, all with the goal of dancing together!

 Allie Joseph…building commmunity